avaneev/biteopt/README.md

 method is a model of Swiss presidency rotation (each independent population represents an independent human brain).

-## CSAESOpt (saesopt.h) ##
+## CSMAESOpt (smaesopt.h) ##

-This is an experimental optimization method called "Sigma Adaptation Evolution Strategy".
+This is an experimental optimization method called "SigMa Adaptation Evolution Strategy".
 It has the same programmatic interface as CBiteOpt class, so it can be easily used in place of CBiteOpt.

-SA-ES is based on the same concept as CMA-ES, but performs direct vector sigma adaptation.
-SA-ES performs covariance matrix update like CMA-ES, but it is a simple linear update using leaky integrator averaging filtering.
+SMA-ES is based on the same concept as CMA-ES, but performs direct vector sigma adaptation.
+SMA-ES performs covariance matrix update like CMA-ES, but it is a simple linear update using leaky integrator averaging filtering.

 The main difference to CMA-ES is that per-parameter sigmas are automatically updated using these elements: